zslade/zslade/README.md

 - 👋 Hi, I’m @zslade
+- 👀 I’m interested in data linking, data ethics and the cosmos

 <!---
 zslade/zslade is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.